 Gamze Gürsoy, PhD, is a Core Faculty Member at the New York Genome Center.
 She holds a joint appointment as Assistant Professor in the Departments of Biomedical Informatics and Computer Science at Columbia University.

 Dr. Gürsoy joined the NYGC from Yale University, where she was a Postdoctoral Research Associate in the Molecular Biophysics & Biochemistry Department.
-During her postdoctoral training with Dr. Mark Gerstein, she was specialized in genome privacy and the link between personal genome variation and regulatory genomics.
-Dr. Gürsoy obtained her PhD in Bioinformatics from the University of Illinois at Chicago, where she studied the role of nuclear organization on the function of the genome.
+During her postdoctoral training with Dr. Mark Gerstein, she specialized in genome privacy and functional genomics; and received training in biochemistry and genome engineering in Dr. Andrew Miranker’s lab.
+Dr. Gürsoy obtained her PhD in Bioinformatics from University of Illinois at Chicago, where she studied the role of 3D genome organization on the function of the genome.
+Before her graduate studies, she was trained as a chemical engineer with a focus in bioengineering.